Ripan007/30projects30days/README.md

 # 30 projects in 30 days - HTML/CSS and  JavaScript
-This is the main repository for all of the projects in the course
+This is the main repository for all of the projects
 | # | project | Live Demo |
 | ----------- | ----------- | ---------- |
 | 1 | AwesomeNavigationBar | https://super-nougat-941bfe.netlify.app/ |